-What is Heroin?
+What Is Heroin?

 Most people take heroin by injecting it into their arms through a needle.
 Heroin quickly reaches the brain and produces extreme feelings of pleasure, which is why it becomes addictive so quickly.
 But, the symptoms of heroin withdrawal can be painful and even deadly.
 The longer you use heroin, the more your body builds up a tolerance to the drug.
-That means people have to take larger amounts to produce similar effects.
+That means people have to take more significant amounts to produce similar effects.
 Taking too much heroin to chase a high can lead to an overdose.

 Get Your Life Back